billimarie/prosecutor-database/HACKTOBER2020.md

 ### Instructions For Submitting Your Pull Request

-1.)
-Time to **add**, **commit**, & **submit** your pull request:
+1-A.) Time to **add**, **commit**, & **submit** your pull request:
 ```
 git add .
 git commit -m "[Your commit message goes here]"
 git push origin hacktober2020
 ```
+1-B.) Did you get an error when trying to submit your PR?
+Try Step 1 in **Instructions For Setting Up Git / GitHub in Terminal / Command Line**.
+You might be getting an error because your SSH key isn't connected to GitHub.

 2.)
 Go to your forked repository, and press "Pull Request".
 Select "hacktober2020" for the branch for your forked repo and the main repo.
-Type a title and description for the pull request, and press "Create Pull Request"
+Press "Create Pull Request" and type a title and description for your PR.

-3-A.) Celebrate! 🎉 You'll receive a comment verifying I received your pull request.
+3.)
+Celebrate! 🎉 You'll receive a comment verifying I received your pull request.
 Once your PR has been merged, it'll be up on the [live web app](https://us-prosecutor-database.herokuapp.com/).

-3-B.) Did you get an error when trying to submit your PR?
-Try Step 1 in **Instructions For Setting Up Git / GitHub in Terminal / Command Line**.
-You might be getting an error because your SSH key isn't connected to GitHub.